 Producer: Lauren Mooney

-This production is supported by Complicite, Unity Theatre Trust, Royal Victoria Hall Foundation, The Thistle Trust, the New Diorama Emerging Companies Fund and supported using public funding by the National Lottery through Arts Council England.
+This production’s initial run was supported in 2016 by Complicite, Unity Theatre Trust, Royal Victoria Hall Foundation, The Thistle Trust, the New Diorama Emerging Companies Fund and supported using public funding by the National Lottery through Arts Council England.

 The 2018 run has been supported by the NIHR Maudsley Biomedical Research Centre at South London and Maudsley NHS Foundation Trust & King’s College London.

 We performed an early version of Still Ill as part of the Shuffle Festival in Mile End Cemetery in August 2014.